 - Excessive pain when the area is touched or when any pressure is placed on the ankle

 - Bruising of the area

 If you suspect an ankle fracture, it is recommended to seek treatment as soon as possible.
 The sooner you have your podiatrist diagnose the fracture, the quicker you’ll be on the way towards recovery.

-If you have any questions, please feel free to contact one of our offices located in Boca Raton, and Boynton Beach, FL.
-We offer the newest diagnostic and treatment technologies for all your foot care needs.
+If you have any questions, please feel free to contact one of our offices located in Boca Raton and Boynton Beach, FL.